precice/fluent-adapter/README.md

 # preCICE-adapter for the CFD code Ansys Fluent

-**This adapter is valid for Ansys Fluent 19.5 and preCICE v2.2 on Ubuntu 20.04**

 The Fluent preCICE adapter operates using Fluent's User-Defined Function (UDF) feature.
 UDFs are functions written in the C programming language that are dynamically loaded with the Fluent solver and can be used to enhance and generalize its standard features.
 For example, UDFs can be used to:

 - Customize boundary conditions, material property definitions, or source functions.
 - Customize different numerical/physics models being employed: multiphase mixture models, discrete phase models, radiation models, chemical reaction models, diffusivity models, etc.